temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 It must be configured to use a [Payload Codec](/concepts/what-is-a-payload-codec) with the required decode logic and encryption keys.

 The Codec Server is independent of the Temporal Server and decodes your encrypted payloads through endpoints.
-When you set the codec endpoint in the Temporal Web UI, the Web UI uses the remote endpoint to send encoded data to the Codec Server and receive decoded payloads from the Codec Server.
+When you set the codec endpoint in the Temporal Web UI, the Web UI uses the remote endpoint to send encoded payloads to the Codec Server and receive decoded payloads from the Codec Server.
 See [API contract requirements](#api-contract-specifications).
 Decoded payloads are then displayed in the Workflow Execution Event History on the Web UI.
-Note that the decoded payloads are visible only to you on the Web UI; All data on the Temporal Server remains encrypted.
+Note that when you use a Codec Server, the decoded payloads are visible only to you on the Web UI; payloads on the Temporal Server (whether on Temporal Cloud or a self-hosted Temporal Cluster) remain encrypted.

 Since you create, operate, and manage access to your Codec Server in your controlled environment, ensure that you consider the following:

 - When you set your codec endpoint with your Web UI, expect your Codec Server to receive a large number of requests per Workflow Execution from the Web UI.
 - Ensure that you secure access to the decrypted data from your Codec Server. <!--Need a better way to explain this; with temporal cloud, the decrypted data is sent to the browser; there is no guarantee that the cloud ui is hosted in a particualr region etc.> need clearer way to set this expectation.-->
-- The Temporal Web UI only displays the decoded payloads received from your Codec Server in real-time; it does not store or send the data back to the Temporal Server (whether on Cloud or self-hosted Temporal Clusters).
+- The Temporal Web UI only displays the decoded payloads received from your Codec Server in real-time; it does not store or send the data back to the Temporal Server (whether on Cloud or self-hosted Temporal Cluster).
 - You might have latencies introduced in the Web UI when sending and receiving payloads to the Codec Server.

 To create a Codec Server, you need the following components: